Who can appeal?

 What is the deadline for registering an appeal?

 The first thing to make a note of is the deadline for making an appeal.
-When the local authority (LA) made a decision (for example, to cease to maintain an EHC Plan or a refusal to carry out an EHC needs assessment) or issued a final Plan, they must also have notified you of your right of appeal.
+When your local authority (LA) makes a decision (for example, to cease to maintain an EHC plan or a refusal to carry out an EHC needs assessment) or issues a final plan, it must also tell you of your right of appeal.

 You should have been sent a letter from the LA when they took the relevant decision or issued you with the final EHC plan.
 This letter should contain the following information on your rights of appeal: